python/cpython/Doc/library/re.rst

 This module provides regular expression matching operations similar to those found in Perl.

-Both patterns and strings to be searched can be Unicode strings as well as 8-bit strings.
+Both patterns and strings to be searched can be Unicode strings (:class:`str`) as well as 8-bit strings (:class:`bytes`).
 However, Unicode strings and 8-bit strings cannot be mixed: that is, you cannot match a Unicode string with a byte pattern or vice-versa; similarly, when asking for a substitution, the replacement string must be of the same type as both the pattern and the search string.